 Information Technology Representations

 Over the years, Charlene has also represented patent holders in enforcement of their portfolios, handing matters for Agere, Enova, Macrovision, and others.
+She has also managed strategic patent portfolio analyses projects and performed due diligence on significant litigation matters.

 Life Sciences Representations